arjunchandra2/Myelin-Defect-Detection/README.md

 ## Data
-Will be uploaded to Roboflow.
-Will also need to update preprocessing section (maybe it can be skipped?) if the data is downloaded directly from Roboflow in YOLO format.
+You can view and download our dataset at [Roboflow link]. *Will also need to update preprocessing section (maybe it can be skipped?) if the data is downloaded directly from Roboflow in YOLO format.

-Also need to add a link to annotation GUI or potentially add it into this repo and a note about using it to annotate your own data.
+If you are annotating your own volumetric imaging, you can use our annotation software located in the `annotation` directory.
+This will ensure your annotations are compatible with the preprocessing and training scripts.
+You can run the software using MATLAB R2024a.

 ## Best Models